Beautiful and unusual photographs. The strangest and most unusual historical photographs (26 photos)

 Face to face with a whale shark.

 Havana, Cuba.
-The weather in July and August is very hot, so the children are very happy with short showers.
+The weather in July and August is very hot, so children are very happy about the short rain showers.

-The dragonfly was taken by surprise by the sudden onset of rain.
+The dragonfly was taken by surprise by the sudden rain.

 The first snow falls on Hokkaido (Japan's second largest island).

-An unusual photo put up for a photo contest in the category "".
-A family dressed up as zombies during a Halloween celebration.
+An unusual photograph submitted to a photo competition in the ““ category.
+A family dressed as zombies during a Halloween celebration.

 (read about)